 Time spent in Student Success course work in a disciplinary area is cumulative within the University System of Georgia.
-A transfer Student Success student with fewer than two semesters in English (writing) or reading and fewer than three semesters in mathematics may be granted an additional semester if that student was making appropriate progress at the sending institution and is ready for the exit level courses at Georgia Gwinnett College.
-Otherwise students must stay within the number of attempts allowed.
+A transfer Student Success student with fewer than two attempts in Foundations-level English (reading/writing) and/or mathematics may be granted an additional semester in Foundations-level Student Success course(s) at Georgia Gwinnett College.
 Students who have been suspended from Georgia Gwinnett College may not be exempted from their required Student Success courses through transfer of course credit unless they are eligible for transfer admission under GGC's regular transfer admission policies.
+Students who complete course work and exit an area of Student Success/Learning Support at any institution in the USG shall not be required to re-enter that area of Student Success upon transfer to GGC.
+For students transferring from SACSCOC-accredited TCSG colleges, exit will be considered according to guidelines issued by the Executive Vice Chancellor and Chief Academic Officer of the USG.